OctopusDeploy/blog/blog/2021-05/creating-new-architecture/index.md

 One of those value streams focuses on Steps - the things that do the work of deployment within Octopus.

-We wanted to create an entirely now architecture for steps, one that would allow us to quickly deliver new value to our customers, and to rapidly establish a high-performing team responsible for delivering them.
+We wanted to create an entirely new architecture for steps, one that would allow us to quickly deliver new value to our customers, and to rapidly establish a high-performing team responsible for delivering them.

 ## Architecture